Abstract Wiener measure using abelian Yang-Mills action on $\mathbb{R}^4$: Abstract

-We will construct an Abstract Wiener space for which we can define the Yang-Mills path integral rigorously, both in the Abelian and non-Abelian cases.
-Subsequently, we will then derive the Wilson Area Law formula, in both the Abelian and non-Abelian cases from these definitions.
-One of the most important applications of the Area Law formula will be to explain why the potential measured between a quark and antiquark is a linear potential.
+We will construct an Abstract Wiener space for which we can define the above Yang-Mills path integral rigorously, applying renormalization techniques found in lattice gauge theory.
+We will further show that the Area Law formula does not hold in the abelian Yang-Mills theory.